 Awards will not vest because of an internal restructure or similar event which is not a change of control.
-In this case, the Remco shall make such adjustment to the number of awards or convert awards into awards in respect of shares in one or more other companies, provided the participants are no worse off
+In this case, the Remco shall make such adjustment to the number of awards or convert awards into awards in respect of shares in one or more other companies, provided the participants are no worse off.

-6.3.8 Dilution limits
+6.3.9 Dilution limits

-An aggregate limit of 5% of the issued share capital will be used for the existing LTIs (namely the SAR 2016 and FSP 2016) and the New LTIs (SAR 2020 and RSP 2020).
+An aggregate limit of 5% of the issued share capital may be used for the Company's LTIs.
+An individual limit of 454 985 shares exists.
+For the avoidance of doubt, this includes the settlement of any award in terms of the SAR 2016, FSP 2016 and 2020 LTIs (SAR 2020 and RSP 2020).
+The detailed manner in which the limit is determined is contained in the 2020 LTI plan rules.